-Karen E. Spierling, Ph.D., is an Associate Professor of History and the Director of Global Commerce.
+Karen E. Spierling, Ph.D., is Professor of History and past Director of Global Commerce.
 She holds the Inaugural John and Heath Faraci Endowed Professorship for History, Global Commerce, and Financial Economics.

 Learning & Teaching